 - Year-long: A student spends two semesters in full- time work

 Purpose: In all cases, when earning academic credit through a major or minor department, the internship a student chooses must have a direct relationship to the course of study at hand.
 For example, an English major might be appropriately placed at a publishing company, but not so at an investment firm.

 Eligibility: Eligibility to earn academic credit through a specific department is determined by the department, and often only to juniors and seniors majors/minors.
-Career Services maintains a list of requirements for all academic departments.
+Career Center maintains a list of requirements for all academic departments.